 The 3rd set of 14 generations spans the time from the Babylonian captivity to the Christ.
 This is interesting too, since the ancient nation rejected the Messiah when Jesus was crucified.
 This was the third national denial of God.

-17Therefore all the generations from Abraham down to David are 14 generations; and from David down to the captivity of Babylon are 14 generations; and from the captivity of Babylon down to this anointed, are 14 generations.
+17Therefore all the generations from Abraham down to David are 14 generations; and from David down to the captivity of Babel are 14 generations; and from the captivity of Babel down to this anointed, are 14 generations.

 Matthew is using the Psalm 90 definitions of Generation in order to tell a specific chronological time story.
 The first interval of that story is strictly historical, the interval from Abraham to David.